KnowageLabs/Knowage-Documentation/functionalities-guide/advanced-data-access/index.rst

                 ...
           </ROWS>

 If the script returns a single value, this will be automatically encoded in the XML format above.
 The script must be written using Groovy or Javascript language.
-Knowage already provides some Groovy and Javascript functions returning the value of a single or multi-value profile attribute.
+Knowage already provides some Groovy and JavaScript functions returning the value of a single or multi-value profile attribute.
 These functions are explained in the information window that can be opened from the **Dataset Type** tab.
 New custom functions can be added in ``predefinedGroovyScript.groovy`` and ``predefinedJavascript.js`` files contained in the ``KnowageUtils.jar`` file.

 QbE
 ~~~